blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/alchemist.md

 ### Lesser Splash Potions
 You learn to temporarily heighten the potency of a potion so that it can be divided up between two bottles.
-The process requires one action and consumes one hit die to fuel the magic, but results in two potions.
+The process requires one action and consumes one stamina die to fuel the magic, but results in two potions.
 These potions remain potent for 1 minute, after which they lose all potency.

+### Hit point Increase
+Your maximum hit points increase by 1d4+CON.

+### Hit point Increase
+Your maximum hit points increase by 1d4+CON.

 ### Big Dipper
 Your practice has paid off.
 You may now dip a weapon or piece of ammunition in a potion using your bonus action.

+### Quick Brew
+You may now spend 10 minutes and expend a stamina die to brew a potion.

 ### Journeyman Alchemy
 Above and beyond simply making potions, you've learned to refine your technique